rkiddy/android-database-first-loading/README.md

      $ mv mydb_* app/src/main/assets/files

-And here is the result when I launch on a fresh emulator:
+And here is the result when I launch on a fresh emulator.
+I have seen this error\
+and I have seen other errors, but this is what I see with this project right now.

+The emulator that I am running in is a Nexus 5, running API 22.
+It has 1.5 GB of RAM and 64 MB VM heap, which is the default setup for this emulator when created in Android Studio.

      09-10 16:54:32.916    1300-1300/?
 I/art﹕ Not late-enabling -Xcheck:jni (already on)
      09-10 16:54:35.876    1300-1300/org.ganymede.databaseloadingapp E/SQLiteLog﹕ (5) database is locked